Ashok-Varma/Gander/README.md

 5. Minor fixes (Notification Channel Creation ..etc)
 6. Many new features (Search highlight, app shortcut, Improved Notifications ..etc)

+## Find this library useful? :heart:
+Support it by joining __[stargazers](https://github.com/Ashok-Varma/Gander/stargazers)__ for this repository. :star:

+## Other Open Source Libraries
+1. [SqliteManager](https://github.com/Ashok-Varma/SqliteManager) : Sqlite Manager is a Dev Debug tool that helps to manage(Edit, Add, Clear) your android Sqlite Databases.
+2. [SharedPrefManager](https://github.com/Ashok-Varma/SharedPrefManager) : SharedPref Manager is a Dev Debug tool that helps to manage(Edit, Add, Clear) your android Shared Preferences.
+3. [BottomNavigation](https://github.com/Ashok-Varma/BottomNavigation) : This Library helps users to use Bottom Navigation Bar (A new pattern from google) with ease and allows ton of customizations.

 ## Acknowledgements
 Chuck (parent repo)
 - [Chuck][chuckLink] - Copyright Jeff Gilfelt, Inc.